 “‘Lord, when was it that we saw you hungry or thirsty or a stranger or naked or sick or in prison, and did not take care of you?’
 Then he will answer them, ‘Truly I tell you, just as you did not do it to one of the least of these, you did not do it to me.’ “

-Last September, our Session approved our becoming a Matthew 25 congregation.
+Our Session has approved our becoming a Matthew 25 congregation.
 The Matthew 25 commitment is a partnership with the Presbyterian Mission Agency of the Presbyterian Church (U.S.A.) to build congregational vitality, dismantle racism and all other “isms,” and eradicate poverty.
 This committed us to focus educational efforts and actions around three focus areas:

 Building congregational vitality by challenging people and congregations to deepen their faith and get actively and joyfully engaged with their community and the world.